*Original publication, February 2019, updated January 2022.

 Do they seem to be sleepy, lazy, or forgetful?

-If you answered yes to even one of these questions, they could need more sleep.
+If you answered yes to even one of these questions, they may need more sleep.

 If you already know or at least suspect they're getting less sleep and it's causing a problem, read on.